Blockchain-for-Developers/fa17-hw01/README.md

 ## Submission Instructions

 Please fork this repo and push your code up to your fork.
-Please fill out this Google form to let us know where you've got your answers: https://goo.gl/forms/3urLz3x3JESPuCHg2.
+Please fill out this Google Form to let us know where you've got your answers: https://goo.gl/forms/3urLz3x3JESPuCHg2.

 Please feel free to reach out to the staff via Piazza should you run into any trouble.